 When using a specific material when creating a home, it goes without saying that it needs to be resilient.
-If not there can be major internal damage, high replacement costs and even life threatening issues including rot.
+If not there can be major internal damage, high replacement costs and even life-threatening issues including rot.
 This is where sheet metal proves to be a worthwhile investment.
-It’s resistant to corrosion, moisture and sun, making it ideal for use in the modern environment where the weather can be unpredictable.
+It’s resistant to corrosion, moisture, and sun, making it ideal for use in the modern environment where the weather can be unpredictable.

-Keeping on the topic of weather, wind is an element that has caused a lot of problems throughout the world.
+Keeping on the topic of weather, the wind is an element that has caused a lot of problems throughout the world.
 The last thing you want is your home to be torn apart because the material couldn’t handle the intense speed and pressure.
 If choosing a sheet metal roof, most can handle gusts up to 140 miles per hour.

-Maintenance is kept at a minimum as well.
+Maintenance is kept to a minimum as well.
 There’s no need for any special treatment that other materials often require, normally costing a significant amount of money.
 The only thing required is to periodically check to ensure no repairs are needed.

 A metal roof can last anywhere from 40 to 70 years, material dependent.
 This is incredibly impressive, especially when you compare it to traditional asphalt, which has a life expectancy of 12 to 20 years.

-Sheet metal back splash.
+Sheet metal backsplash.
 Source

 Sheet metal bar project.
 Source